Workers compensation law, rules and policy information for the Maryland

 - 331/3% of the contract price where mobile equipment with operators is provided.

 If a subcontractor claims to be insured, get an original version of the workers’ compensation certificate of insurance.
 A written statement from the subcontractor is not adequate proof of coverage.
 Keep original certificates of insurance (not photocopies) on file as the insurance company will review them during the audit.
 The insurance company may also request a copy of the subcontractors policy information page to verify actual coverage.
 Be sure that the period of coverage on the certificate matches the period when the work was performed.

-Experience Rating Eligibility: Employers in Maryland will receive an experience modification rate or EMR when they meet one of these triggers:
+Experience Rating Eligibility: Maryland employers will receive an experience modification rate or EMR once they meet one of these triggers: